 Ten years later he came home from this three-month stint, having worked in nature conservation and sustainable development the length and breadth of Bolivia, across South America, and in Australia and India.

-On his return to the UK, Nick began work for Norfolk Wildlife Trust, an organisation he holds very dear.
+On his return to the UK, Nick began work for Norfolk Wildlife Trust, an organisation for which he remains an ambassador to this day.
 From his home in Norfolk, he has since had the privilege of working with wildlife and people on every continent.
 He has spent four years in Asia, many months in both Madagascar and North America, and has swum and snorkelled or watched whales and seabirds in every ocean.

 He is fluent in Spanish and French and speaks appalling Portuguese and Hindi.